Docile-Alligator/Todo-Frontend/README.md

 Extensive comments of the new code are available to explain the design choices and details of the implementation.
 Some future improvements are also noted.

-New code are written in:
+New code is written in:
 1. https://github.com/Docile-Alligator/Todo-Frontend/blob/master/pages/todos.js
 2. https://github.com/Docile-Alligator/Todo-Frontend/blob/master/pages/signin.js
 3. https://github.com/Docile-Alligator/Todo-Frontend/blob/master/pages/signup.js